0xDBFB7/ionprinter/documents/log/log.md

 OOOH how about a dip in aluminum oxide?
 Nope - emissivity of alumina is 0.2-0.5, not really enough to make a difference

-tungsten oxide powder could be applied to the bowtie and then reduced with hydrogen to form tungsten...
+tungsten oxide powder could be applied to the bowtie and then reduced with hydrogen to form tungsten.

 growing quartz?